streamlit/docs/content/library/advanced-features/theming.md

 ## secondaryBackgroundColor

 This color is used where a second background color is needed for added contrast.
 Most notably, it is the sidebar's background color.
-It is also used as the plot background color for `st.plotly_chart` and as the background color for most other interactive widgets.
+It is also used as the background color for most interactive widgets.

 ![Secondary Background Color](/images/theme_config_options/secondaryBackgroundColor.png)